Yandex Cloud

 8. Add the QL chart to the dashboard.

-1. In the menu on the left, click Dashboards.
+1. In the left-hand menu, click Dashboards.

 2. Select the auto.ru app dashboard from the list.